 For dinner you can enjoy an African braai under the stars near the swimming pool or head to town to one of the many restaurants that Phalaborwa has to offer.

-We went to Hat and Creek (The service at the Hat and Creek has improved since we were last there) and Chef Mo’s at CU guest house for dinners.
+We went to Hat and Creek, which is situated at the Bushveld Terrace Hotel (The service at the Hat and Creek had improved since we were last there) and Chef Mo’s at CU guest house for dinners.
 Chef Mo’s is new at CU and worth a try.

-A Travelers Palm offers 6 spacious rooms that are beautifully decorated, they range from family rooms to budget rooms; each features satellite TV, air conditioning and tea/coffee station and a bar fridge.
+A Travelers Palm offers six spacious rooms that are beautifully decorated, they range from family rooms to budget rooms; each features satellite TV, air conditioning and tea/coffee station and a bar fridge.

 Most of the rooms have an en suite bathroom with shower and free toiletries.
 The 2 Budget Rooms share the bathroom facilities.